children ages 5 and under live in southern illinois

 A Call to Action

-Research continues to demonstrate the importance of babies and young children getting what they need to grow and develop .
-When this does not happen, it can have a long lasting negative impact on their future success later in life.
+When young children do not have what they need to grow and develop, it can have a long lasting negative impact on their future success later in life.
 Unfortunately, there are a number of systemic barriers that prevents this from happening.

 A teacher shortage/staffing crisis is limiting the capacity of current programs and/ or new programs to grow